-For the purposes of this policy, "clear background check" means that;
+For the purposes of this policy, "clear background check" means that:

-- A background check was performed on the potential school volunteer in accordance with A.C.A. §§ 12-12-1601 et seq.; - The potential school volunteer has not committed any of the crimes or offenses contained in A.C.A. §§ 6-17-410, 6-17-411 or 6-17-414 according to both the National and Arkansas background checks; and - The potential school volunteer's name was not found on the Child Abuse Central Registry.
+- A background check was performed on the potential school volunteer in accordance with A.C.A. §§ 12-12-1601 et seq.; - The potential school volunteer has not committed any of the crimes or offenses contained in A.C.A. §§ 6-17-410, 6-17-411 or 6-17-414 according to both the National and Arkansas background checks; - The potential school volunteer's name was not found on the Child Abuse Central Registry; and - The Arkansas Educator Licensure System does not indicate the potential volunteer to: - Have a currently suspended or revoked educator's license; or - Be the recipient of a current Level 3 or Level 4 public notification of ethics violation.

 A person wishing to volunteer in a capacity that requires a background check may not perform volunteer services requiring a background check until a clear background check is received by the District.
-Once received, a clear background check is good for 5 years1; a background check renewal must be applied for and a clear background check received prior to the time of renewal or an interruption of permitted volunteer service could occur.
+Once received, a clear background check is good for years1; a background check renewal must be applied for and a clear background check received prior to the time of renewal or an interruption of permitted volunteer service could occur.
 A clear background check will be accepted of any individual wishing to volunteer provided it was conducted within the timeframe provided for in this policy.